Are you new to 1:1 meetings? Or are you already a fan and advocate?

 If you need help getting started, or want to help someone else do so, these links below are a few good places to get started:

-1) Starting brand new
+1) Tips for starting brand new

 If you’re brand new to 1:1 meetings, then you need to take a few key steps to start them well.
 These links will help you start on the right foot:

-2) Improving existing or inconsistent 1:1s
+2) Tips for improving existing or inconsistent 1:1s

 Maybe you tried 1:1 meetings in the past, or have them currently, but don’t get a lot of value out of them.
 This is all too common.
 To turn them around, try some of these approaches:

-3) Effective 1:1 meetings for advanced leaders
+3) Tips for effective 1:1 meetings for advanced leaders

 If you keep your 1:1 meetings religiously and your team looks forward to them, then these tips are for you.
 These are what other advanced leaders are doing that can expand and improve both the quality of your 1 on 1 meetings and performance of your team: